Juho Kusti Paasikivi: Birth and childhood

 Paasikivi was born Johan Gustaf Hellsten (/sv-FI/) in 1870 at the smoke sauna of the Kulma-Seppälä house in the Huljala village of Koski Hl (today Hämeenkoski) in Southern Finland, to Tamperean travelling merchant August Hellsten and his wife, Karolina Wilhelmina, née Selin.
 Hellsten's parents lived in Tampere, but the son was born on their business trip to the Lahti market.
 After returning home, Hellsten was officially entered in Tampere's church books.
 Hellsten's mother died when he was four, and his father died in debt when Hellsten was 14.
 Hellsten's half-sister Karolina died soon after.
 Upon his father's death, Hellsten's aunt, Kaisa Hagman, assumed responsibility for his raising.
 Hellsten Finnicized his name to Juho Kusti Paasikivi in 1885.
 His surname literally means "flagstone" in both languages.

 Education

 The young Paasikivi was an enthusiastic athlete and gymnast.
 His father had recognized his son's academic talent and enrolled him at a top elementary school in Hämeenlinna following brief attendance at Hollola.
 Paasikivi exhibited an early appetite for reading, and was the best pupil in his class.
 He entered the University of Helsinki in 1890, graduating in May 1892 with a Bachelor's degree in Russian language and literature, a course of studies that proved useful in later life.
-The following winter, Paasikivi changed his major to law, earning a Master of Laws degree and eventually, in 1902, his Doctor of Law.
+He also studied law at the universities of Leipzig, Stockholm and Uppsala, receiving his Doctor of Law in 1902.
 During his schooling, Paasikivi supported himself by working variously as a teacher, lecturer, court bailiff, and lawyer in private practice in Lahti.
 It was also during his university studies, around 1894, that Paasikivi first became involved in the Fennoman movement, assuming leadership roles in its student organization.